HailToDodongo/tiny3d/docs/fast64Settings.md

   - Color-Combiner
   - Draw Layer
 - Sources
   - Primitive Color (color & flag to use it or not)
+  - Environment Color (color & flag to use it or not)
   - Use Texture-Reference
   - Texture Reference
   - Texture Size